isabella232/partner-center-pr.pt-pt/partner-center/announcements/2020-august.md

 ### <a name="details"></a>Detalhes

-Microsoft Defender Advanced Threat Protection (ATP) for Servers for Education available in Cloud Solution Provider (CSP) program on September 1, 2020.
+Microsoft Defender Advanced Threat Protection (ATP) for Servers for Education disponível no programa Fornecedor de Soluções em Nuvem (CSP) a 1 de setembro de 2020.

 #### <a name="product-details"></a>Detalhes do produto